torvalds/linux/Documentation/devicetree/usage-model.rst

-"simple-bus" is defined in the Devicetree Specification as a property meaning a simple memory mapped bus, so the of_platform_populate() code could be written to just assume simple-bus compatible nodes will always be traversed.
+"simple-bus" is defined in the Devicetree Specification as a property meaning a simple memory mapped bus, so the of_platform_populate() code could be written to just assume simple-bus compatible analdes will always be traversed.
 However, we pass it in as an argument so that board support code can always override the default behaviour.